timschumi/gmod-chttp/README.md

 To receive those messages in the console the developer log level has to be set to a non-null value.
 This can be done by entering `developer 1` as a command, after which additional messages should start showing up.

+### Filter HTTP requests

+CHTTP queries the `OnCHTTPRequest` hook with the `HTTPRequest` structure as an argument and will adjust its behavior depending on the type of the returned value.

+The following return types are currently defined:

+- Returning a single `string` will intercept the request and use the return value as the failure message.

+- Returning no value will launch the request as normal.

+Other combinations of return value types are reserved for future use.